Agreements vs Contracts: What’s the Difference

 The key difference between contracts and agreements is that a contract is a form of agreement that is always legally enforceable.
 An agreement can be a contract, as long as it has all the elements of a contract that makes it enforceable.

-There is no doubt that when managing millions of dollars in rebate if you have a choice between signing a contract or coming to an agreement, you should always choose the contract for extra protection.
+There is no doubt that when managing millions of dollars in rebates if you have a choice between signing a contract vs. coming to an agreement, you should always choose the contract for extra protection.
 Agreements are fine if you have a solid trust between trading partners, but they leave you open to not being able to seek legal support should the rebate deal go awry.

 Category: